gurung-ajay/Sentiment-Analysis-on-IMDB-reviews-with-Machine-Learning/README.md

 * Finally, I made a simple UI with streamlit to provide an interface to allow users to insert text and classify them.

-The models I created are: MultinominalNB, LogisticRegression, KNeighborsClassifier and RandomForestClassifier Tools used: Python, Pandas, Matplotlib, Scikit Learn
+The models I created are: MultinominalNB, LogisticRegression, KNeighborsClassifier and RandomForestClassifier

+Tools used: Python, Pandas, Matplotlib, Scikit Learn, NLTK, Pickle

 ## To run the streamplit app:
 * Download the pickle file and ui.py and put them in same folder.